 *This is not a thread for posting your own misfire problem!*

 Please start your own thread in the General Maintenance & Troubleshooting forum.
-Feel free to post your own resolution to misfire problems though.
+Please do feel free to post your own resolution to misfire problems though in this thread.

 Once or twice a week an individual posts about having a misfire issue.
 This is a very common problem and there are alot of threads addressing this very problem.
 So here are the possible issues (read this first,then post about an issue if you have no resolution after trying said solutions):